MatthewMucker/aescbc/README.md

 # aescbc
-A library for encrypting/decrypting data streams with AES-CBC in the Go programming language
+A library for encrypting/decrypting data streams with AES-CBC in the Go programming language.

 ## TL;DR
 So you want to encrypt a file with AES without reading the manual.
 Probably not the best idea, but here you go: